Overview of 2024 Data

 Credits

-The first iteration of the Resource Tracking Data Explorer was designed in 2024 by Laura Laderman of Laura Laderman of Laura Laderman Consulting, LLC in partnership with the following staff at Funders for LGBTQ Issues: Hala Hassan, Alyssa Lawther, and Sammy Luffy.
-It was updated in 2025 to include 2023 data by the following Funders for LGBTQ Issues staff: Hala Hassan, Alyssa Lawther, Sammy Luffy, and Cassidy Rivera-Keefe.
+The first iteration of the 2023 Resource Tracking Data Explorer was designed by Laura Laderman of Laura Laderman Consulting, LLC in 2024 in partnership with the following staff at Funders for LGBTQ Issues: Hala Hassan, Alyssa Lawther, and Sammy Luffy.
+This resource was updated in 2025 and 2026 by the following Funders for LGBTQ Issues staff: Hala, Alyssa Lawther, and Sammy Luffy.